al-caveman/cavemark/README.md

 [Madoko](https://www.madoko.net/), but its syntax sucks and I guess it's not a python module (JavaScript).
 I never used Madoko.

-This typesetting aspect makes authoring pretty documents significantly easier with CaveMark than, say, mistune.
+This typesetting aspect makes CaveMark the easiest way to allow you write pretty documents for your blog/website/whatever. than, say, mistune or any other conventional markdown parser around.

 # Benchmark

-[mistune](https://github.com/lepture/mistune) used to be the fastest pure-Python markdown parser (now CaveMark is).
-CaveMark also does more since it follow typesetting principles.
+Speed is certainly not the main reason I made CaveMark, but I think the speed benchmark is a nice way to show you how honestly I made CaveMark.
+E.g. I wasn't a lazy sucker that hoped people to just buy faster hard.

+Before CaveMark was born, [mistune](https://github.com/lepture/mistune) used to be the fastest pure-Python markdown parser.
+So I am comparing against mistune in this benchmark.
+I tested against other pure-Python markdown parsers, and they were too slow, so I am not even bothering with the others.

 Results with CPython (repeated 3 times):